QuickBooks Blog

 What is an Owner’s Draw?

-However, corporations cannot take the owner’s draw.
-Such corporations take profits in the form of distributions or dividends.
+However, corporations cannot take the owner’s draw, instead taking profits in the form of distributions or dividends.
 These distributions are based on the percentage of ownership an individual has in the company.
+The distributions are expenses deducted from corporate earnings, and as a business owner, you'll need to pay taxes on such earnings via your income tax return.

 How Does the Owner’s Draw Work?

-Withdrawing funds for business purposes can be done by issuing a cheque from your business bank account.
-Once the funds are deposited, you can use them to cover your expenses.
-This differs from the process of an employee receiving a salary through a payroll service, where employment taxes are automatically deducted.
+Withdrawing funds for business purposes can be done by issuing a cheque from your business bank account, and once the funds are deposited, you can use them to cover your expenses.

 This can be explained with the help of the following balance sheet equation: